vishnu-anilkumar-cell/wellnest-main/README.md

 	1. Ensure Firebase is properly configured for both Android and iOS platforms.
 	2. Add the necessary configuration files (google-services.json for Android and GoogleService-Info.plist for iOS) to their respective directories in the project.

-Contributing

-We welcome contributions!
-If you’d like to contribute to the project, follow these steps:
-	1. Fork the repository.
-	2. Create a new branch (git checkout -b feature/your-feature).
-	3. Commit your changes (git commit -am 'Add new feature').
-	4. Push to the branch (git push origin feature/your-feature).
-	5. Open a pull request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-	•	Flutter for building cross-platform mobile applications.
-	•	Firebase for push notifications and real-time features.
- This updated README highlights that it's the **client-side** mobile app and provides all the necessary instructions for setting up and running the app.
-Let me know if you need further adjustments!